 Our list of outdoor games required a bit more thought.
 We wanted games and activities that are not only fun but actually healthy for mind and body.
 I’m certain that playing Fortnite 16 straight hours does not lower blood pressure, but I am sure racing through the forest in a state park has proven health benefits.

 So let us look at the top 10 outdoor games for kids.
 This should help you run some energy off your kids for some bonus parental benefits we’ll mention at the end.

-- Badminton is still a great memory for adults who remember playing with their mom and dad on the back lawn.
+Badminton is still a great memory for adults who remember playing with their mom and dad on the back lawn.
 This casual sport is as fun as tennis but doesn’t require a $20,000 court.
-You can play right on your own property and set it up in minutes with this easy game pack.
+You can play right on your own property and set it up in minutes.
 If a kid gets bored with this game then he needs to run a couple miles before playing.
 He likely has an overload of energy in need of burn off!

 All of these outdoor games make kids more active and get them much needed sunlight.
 Studies show that there is a depressing feeling that creeps in when humans stay indoors too long.
 Those feelings increase with too much time in front of glowing screens.

 The extra benefit to parents from all these outdoor kid games is the energy burn off factor.
 Little Johnny will go to bed easier if he spent six hours ducking speeding dodgeballs or hiking over a small mountain to find a buried geocache treasure box.